-Diagnosis Treatment Control Field based diagnosis can be made Treatment of the animals is The most effective control method through making Giemsa stained usually ineffective, due to the is annual vaccination. smears of intestinal contents rapid progression of the disease in KEVEVAPI does not have the that can be examined for large the animal. vaccine source from private numbers of gram-positive, rod- Attempts can be made to treat sources. shaped bacteria animals that are not too sick with; Ethnoveterinary practice • Clostridium perfringens C & D Restrict lambs from suckling all Confirmatory diagnosis made antitoxin (5 mL subcutaneously) the time by ensuring the lambs are through ELISA and PCR analysis • Antibiotics, especially penicillin separated from ewes most of the of faecal and intestinal contents Anti-bloating medication day.
-Intramuscular thiamine Restrict access to large Differential Diagnosis (vitamin B1) to prevent or treat quantities of lush pasture by Plant poisoning the encephalomalacia delaying the time the animals are • Bloat Ethnoveterinary practice released in the morning or feeding Thiamine deficiency • Refer to tables 18 and 19 the animals on hay before being lack spores.
+Diagnosis Treatment Control Field based diagnosis can be made Treatment of the animals is usually The most effective control method through making Giemsa stained ineffective, due to the rapid is annual vaccination. smears of intestinal contents progression of the disease in the KEVEVAPI does not have the that can be examined for large animal. vaccine source from private numbers of gram-positive, rod- Attempts can be made to treat sources. shaped bacteria animals that are not too sick with; Ethnoveterinary practice • Clostridium perfringens C & D Restrict lambs from suckling all Confirmatory diagnosis made antitoxin (5 mL subcutaneously) the time by ensuring the lambs through ELISA and PCR analysis Antibiotics, especially penicillin are separated from ewes most of of faecal and intestinal contents Anti-bloating medication the day. • Intramuscular thiamine (vitamin • Restrict access to large quantities Differential Diagnosis B1) to prevent or treat the of lush pasture by delaying the • Plant poisoning encephalomalacia time the animals are released in • Bloat Ethnoveterinary practice the morning or feeding the animals Thiamine deficiency • Refer to tables 17 and 18 on hay before being released to graze on lush pastures.